 Reminder: Always disconnect the negative cable (black) from the battery before making any repairs to the electrical system.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 This is Why Your Lawn Mower Clicks But Won’t Start or Turn Over

-Solution: Remove any corrosion found on the wires.
-If you find that the cables keep coming loose or they are broke, they must be replaced.
+SOLUTION: Remove any corrosion found on the wires.
+If you find that the cables keep coming loose or they are broken, they must be replaced.
 Bad cables can contribute to a bad battery and starting issues.

 Check the black cable from the battery to the frame of the lawn mower.
 Check the ground from the solenoid.
 (A 3-post solenoid is self-grounded).
 Remove any corrosion you find and make sure it’s making good contact.

 SOLUTION: Replace a damaged cable coming from the battery to the frame.
 Remove any corrosion found for the grounds from the battery and the starter solenoid.